-No, at this time, Hall Foundation scholarships are only available for international online students currently living outside the United States.
+No, The Hall Foundation scholarships are only available for international online students currently living outside the United States.

-Yes, without completing PathwayConnect, you are not eligible to apply for the Hall Foundation scholarship for BYU-Idaho or Ensign College Online Students.
+Yes, without completing PathwayConnect, you are not eligible to apply for the Hall Foundation scholarship.

 No, when the Hall Foundation Scholarship award is added to your student account, you cannot use these funds to pay for other expenses or request these funds to be transferred to your personal bank account.